-The Major Field proposal should include a bibliography broad enough to demonstrate the scope and interdisciplinary nature of the Major Field topic.
+The Special Field proposal should include a bibliography broad enough to demonstrate the scope and interdisciplinary nature of the Special Field topic.
 It should include both primary sources and secondary materials in all pertinent languages.

 Given the interdisciplinary nature of the Centre and its affiliated programs, all bibliographies look different.
 Primary sources predominate in some of them, secondary in others.
 Solid foundations in both are required.
 Some bibliographies are 15 pages long, others 12.
 Bibliographies should be both reasonable and reasonably comprehensive.